gk23gopal/Career-Contour/README.md

 # Career Contour

-This two documents form part of my resume.
+Documents 1 & 2, form part of my resume.
 Needless to attach large files, and to make it easier for Hiring Team to refer as required.

 (1) Filename : Ganesh-Introduction.ppsm
 Is an PPT Slide show, an introduction to my education, career and project highlights.
 I have chosen 4 sample projects of the many I have worked, are large, complex and technically challenging projects.
 I have shared my learnings, the challenges faced and achivements on the projects and Metrics.